Words of Hope from the Writings of JRR Tolkien

 I know for the next few weeks, I will be spending most of my time teaching remotely from home and writing as much as I can, because I know that writing is both my joy and the best means I have of sharing hope and light with those I care about.

-Until Today, Storytellers.
-I look forward to reading your words and seeing what stories you write (in both word and deed).
-“May the wind under your wings bear you where the sun sails and the moon walks.”
+I look forward to reading your words and seeing what stories you write (in both words and actions) in the coming days.
+In all your writing and creative endeavors, “may the wind under your wings bear you where the sun sails and the moon walks.”

 “Who can foresee whither their road will lead them till they come to its end.”